Empowerment

 Progress:

 This goal was achieved in 2020, with the development and launch of a university-wide sustainability survey in 2018 and subsequent communication of survey outcomes.
-The survey was administered again in 2021 to measure progress.
+The survey was administered again in Fall 2022 to measure progress.
+In 2023, an interactive data dashboard showcasing Sustainability Survey results over time was added to the Yale Sustainability Data Hub.

 Support Diversity and Inclusion